English

 5. Physical Examination: Evaluates reflexes, sensation, and muscle strength, and identifies patterns suggesting underlying conditions causing numbness, tingling, or weakness.

-What are the Treatments Available?
+What are the options for Nubmness Treatments?

 Some of the preferred numbness treatment options include: